-Until December 2018, he was the director of ECFR’s Asia & China program and a senior policy fellow at ECFR.
-A long-time professor at France’s National Institute of Oriental Languages and Civilisations and Sciences Po, he created Centre Asie IFRI at the Paris-based Institut Français des Relations Internationales (1985-2005), and in 2005 Asia Centre as an independent.
-He is a graduate of the Ecole Normale Supérieure de la rue d’Ulm (Paris), where he majored in history, and a postgraduate student at Harvard University.
+François Godement is Senior Advisor for Asia to Institut Montaigne, Paris.
+He is also a non-resident Senior Associate of the Carnegie Endowment for International Peace in Washington, D.C., and an external consultant for the Policy Planning Staff of the French Ministry of Foreign Affairs.
+Until December 2018, he was the Director of ECFR’s Asia & China Program and a Senior Policy Fellow at ECFR.
+A long-time professor at France’s National Institute of Oriental Languages and Civilisations and Sciences Po, he created Centre Asie IFRI at the Paris-based Institut Français des Relations Internationales (1985-2005), and in 2005 Asia Centre.
+He is a graduate of the Ecole Normale Supérieure de la Rue d’Ulm (Paris), where he majored in history, and was a postgraduate student at Harvard University.
 In 1995 he co-founded the European committee of the Council for Security Cooperation in the Asia-Pacific (CSCAP), which he co-chaired until 2008.
-He has also been a member of the advisory board for the Europe China Academic Network (ECAN).
-He has founded China Analysis, a quarterly analytical survey of Chinese news and debate.
-His recent publications include "China at the gates: A new power audit of EU-China relations", "Expanded ambitions, shrinking achievements: How China sees the global order" (2017), "China’s market economy status and the European interest" (2016), "Contemporary China: between Mao and Market" (2015).
+His last published book (with Abigael Vasselier) is La Chine à nos portes - une stratégie pour l'Europe, Odile Jacob, 2018, and authored in December 2019 an Institut Montaigne study, Digital Privacy, How Can we Win the Battle?.